eryxcoop/eryx-raccoons/README.md

+# CypherPass
 The following readme didn't use any kind of IA.
 It was all written by hand by me at 1am.

-# CypherPass
+## Introductory video
+You can find it [here](https://drive.google.com/drive/folders/1GtfeXogBiTVZcpU4SiYMjmMV3byZ_x3x).

+## Slides
+You can find it [here](https://docs.google.com/presentation/d/106aXyx-QP5s17lqpoJu8gsiDDbgUvRSECsaLDkEwy6w).

 ## Overview
 CypherPass is a protocol and application for buying tickets.
 This is usefull for music shows, congresses and any other event.